peter-biz/portfolio/README.md

 *

 ## Need to decide:
-* To framework or not to framework, if framework, which one.
-Kinda don't wanna use React again, should "expand my horizions" right?
 * Decide if i want the website to be page based or scroll based, ie: click the "about" link, do i want it to load a whole new page, or just scroll down to the about section.
 * Do i want anything else?
 *